karlexceed/simpleMusicMatcher/README.md

 # simpleMusicMatcher

 This is a simple music matcher leveraging AcoustID's Chromaprint.
+Scans recursively through a given path and then looks for duplicate files.

 ## Features:
 - Stores fingerprints in a SQLite DB